-Since the election of the Trustees and the advisory vote on named executive officer compensation are nonroutine matters, a broker may not turn in a proxy card voting shares without receiving instructions from you.
+Since the election of the Trustees, the advisory vote on named executive officer compensation, and the advisory vote on the frequency of an advisory shareholder vote to approve named executive officer compensation are nonroutine matters, a broker may not turn in a proxy card voting shares without receiving instructions from you.

-21. Q: What is the effect of a broker non-vote?
+20. O: What is the effect of a broker non-vote?